VladimirNT/tsc_types_resolution/README.md

 ### 💻 Code

 Test case:
-1. Use the example project from github or test-case.tar
+1. Use the test case from this repository
-2. Install dependencies with the exact command:
-`pnpm i --frozen-lockfile --public-hoist-pattern ""`
+2. Install dependencies with the exact command: `pnpm i --frozen-lockfile --public-hoist-pattern ""`
 3. Run `tsc`, it will fail to resolve type-referene directive 'express-serve-static-core'
 4. To get tsc complete successfully remove `paths` from `tsconfig.json` and run `tsc` again.